The general practice education programme (GPEP) is the pathway to a specialist career as a general practitioner.

 These regulations govern the pathway to Fellowship.
 This revision of the regulations comes into effect on 1 December 2016.
 Those currently enrolled in the General Practice Education Programme (GPEP) may complete the programme under the previous regulations as specified in the relevant section of these regulations.
 Read the Fellowship regulations.

 Learn about Dr Kēri Rātima, the College's Pou Whirinaki.
 Kēri provides pastoral and clinical support to maori doctors on the GPEP programme.

 The Ministry of Health administers the annual online Registration of Interest process for the Voluntary Bonding Scheme (the Scheme).
 If you commence(d) General Practice vocational training in postgraduate year 3 to 6 in December 2019 in a listed hard-to-staff training community, you may be eligible to register.
 Funding may be available to registrars who train in eligible practices.
 For more information please email the Ministry of Health.
 In addition those registrars not already on the Voluntary Bonding Scheme (VBS) may be eligible to apply for the 2019 intake early in their GPEP1 year.
 For further details please visit the VBS page on the Ministry of Health's website.

-Apply to have your prior specialist training recognised.
+Apply to have your international GP training recognised.
 If you are not already working in New Zealand, you need to apply to the Medical Council of New Zealand for a practising certificate and provisional vocational registration as a general practitioner before applying to become a Fellow of the College.
 Once you have obtained a practising certificate and provisional vocational registration as a general practitioner, there are a number of pathways to Fellowship depending on your prior experience and training.
-Find out how to have your prior specialist training recognised.
+Find out how to have your international specialist training recognised.